lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 \end{figure}
 \pagebreak

+Now would generally be a good time to write a test for the `deserialize` function.
+Notice I exported it independently of the Vue component, and it does not use the Vue reactivity system.
+This is intentional.
+It's a pure function, so it's very easy to test.
+For brevity, the tests are not shown, but you can find them in the GitHub repository.

 This implementation currently works - kind of - it displays the correct values in the `<input>` elements, but you cannot update the value.
 We need the opposite of `deserialize` - `serialize`.

 ## Serializing modelValue

 We need to ensure are calling `emit('update:modelValue'`) with a Luxon `DateTime` now, not an `InternalDateTime` object, since that is what the developer expects.
-Remember, the input and output value needs to be of whichever DateTime library the developer is providing.
+Remember, the input and output value needs to be of whichever DateTime library the developer has provided.

 Let's write a `serialize` function to transform the value.
 It's simple.
 Luxon's `DateTime.fromObject` happens to take an object with the same shape as our `InternalDateTime` - `{ year, month, day }`.
-We will see a more complex example with the moment integration.
+We will see a more complex example with the Moment integration.

 ```js
 export function serialize(value) {